 Actor John Turturro has always called New York home and his characters are often inspired by what he's seen growing up and living here.
-Budd Mishkin talks One on 1 with Turturro in the following report.
+Budd Mishkin spoke with Turturro in 2007 and filed this One on 1 report.

 John Turturro’s characters get quite a reaction.

 "I get a lot of sex mail from women and men,” says Turturro.

 In this case he's referring specifically to his role as Jesus Quintana in "The Big Lebowski."
 It’s not every actor who can play that role and the role he played in “The Bronx is Burning.”
 Turturro prepared to play Billy Martin in the ESPN series by watching a lot of video.

 “I would distill certain things and that would become my mantra.
 I worked on my weight and this and you know, you’re putting it all together and then at the end you go [he makes a praying motion], I hope,” says Turturro.

 Many of Turturro's portrayals through the years have been memorable: the racist Pino in "Do the Right Thing;” the cast-aside former champion Herb Stemple in "Quiz Show;” and on stage, as Estragon in "Waiting for Godot."

 He is known for his exhaustive research for each role, not only reading books, but also audio taping people who might only be peripherally connected to the subject ö anything that might help him, as Turturro's puts it, "open a window" into the part.

 "One time I had a guy read it in Yiddish even though I wasn't going to do it in Yiddish, but I realized I would have Yiddish overtones.
 So I did it in English and in Yiddish,” says Turturro.